yashkothari92/codewithme/Leetcode/README.md

 		node.left = (pre, in, inStart, idx-1),
 		node.right = (pre, in, idx+1, inEnd)

-#108	Convert Sorted Array to Binary Search Tree (E)
+#108	Convert Sorted Array to Binary Search Tree (Easy)

 	Given an array where elements are sorted in ascending order, convert it to a height balanced BST.
 	Given the sorted array: [-10,-3,0,5,9],